-The event’s opening remarks will be delivered by Kersti Kaljulaid, the President of the Republic of Estonia, and Indrek Saar, the Minister of Culture of the Republic of Estonia, who curates audio visual media in the Estonian government.
+The event’s opening remarks will be delivered by Kersti Kaljulaid, the President of the Republic of Estonia, and Indrek Saar, the Minister of Culture of the Republic of Estonia, who curates audio-visual media in the Estonian government.
 The seminar, hosted by the Estonian Chamber of Commerce and Industry, will provide broadcasters with all relevant information about using Estonia as a European base following Brexit.

-Indrek Saar, Minister of Culture of the Republic Estonia said: “Estonia is offering a warm welcome along with a clear message to the international media companies currently based in the UK who are considering their post-Brexit position: our door is open to broadcasters along with the cutting-edge digital solutions as well as a dynamic business environment.”
+Indrek Saar, Minister of Culture of the Republic of Estonia said: “Estonia is offering a warm welcome along with a clear message to the international media companies currently based in the UK who are considering their post-Brexit position: our door is open to broadcasters along with the cutting-edge digital solutions as well as a dynamic business environment.”

-Estonia among top-three possible destinations
+Estonia is among the top-three possible destinations

-The companies currently operating under the British Ofcom licences to broadcast television channels in the EU market might be at risk after the UK will leave EU.
+The companies currently operating under the British Ofcom licences to broadcast television channels in the EU market might be at risk after the UK will leave the EU.
 Ofcom is currently the leading issuer of broadcasting licences in the EU and according to analysts, over 1,000 stations will have to acquire a new EU licence.

 Expert Media Partners Ltd evaluated the prospects of different countries in offering licenses, considering regulations, simplicity of doing business, legal framework and language barriers.
-Although the Netherlands holds the strongest position (80 points out of 100) according to the research, but after Ireland (78 points) Estonia will come as next (76).
+Although the Netherlands holds the strongest position (80 points out of 100) according to the research after Ireland (78 points) Estonia will come as next (76).